 Mapping Chaotically Generated Synthesizers to Real World Instruments with Machine Learning and Harmonic Analysis

 Musical instruments have taken numerous forms over the past thousand years, each one holding a distinct use, history, timbre, range and purpose.
-We as humans, experience these instruments through the sensation of sound which is the periodic vibration of air molecules around us.
+We, as humans, experience these instruments through the sensation of sound which is the periodic vibration of air molecules around us.
 In modern times, musical instruments need not be physical vessels of wood, metal, strings or canvas, but can rather be generated through use of other means such as a computer synthesizer or otherwise.

 In some cases, these random, obscure signals may produce waveforms that strongly resemble physical instruments.
 Often, this may be easy for a human to detect this relation, but with the digital age, comes the need for computers to classify large quantities of these sounds accurately.
 By using physics principles and machine learning classifier algorithms, a program will be constructed to systematically classify a chaotic synthesizer to a real-world instrument.

-In this project, I will construct of a Python program that will classify generated synthesizers based on their time and frequency spectra and map them to real-world instruments.
+In this project, I will construct of a Python program that will classify chaotically generated synthesizer signals based on their time and frequency spectra and map them to real-world instruments, in the hope of building a classifier that will be consistent with the human perception.
 This will be done by assembling a library of audio waveform files as training data and a selection of labeled chaotically generated waveforms as testing data.
 Once the accuracy of the classifier has been validated, the program will be able to map any arbitrary waveform to a musical instrument.
 A completed project will contain the following:

-A set of Synthesizers classified as real world instruments
+A set of chaotically synthesized signals classified as real world instruments

-A program that can map any arbitrary waveform to a real-world instrument
+A program that can map any arbitrary waveform to a real-world instrument (and/or perhaps classify it as unlike any instrument)

 A comprehensive connection as to why machine learning is the valid approach to solving this problem